 Female employment to population ratio, 15+, (%) (modeled ILO estimate), World Development Indicators

-We should possibly add female employment as a percent of male employment as a measure of equality of employment -- MAO.

-We further hypothesized that the 2008 global financial crisis may have changed the economic policy approach of a number of parties, including populists 2019.
+We further hypothesized that the 2008 global financial crisis may have changed the economic policy approach of a number of parties, including populists (McManus 2019, forthcoming).
 Therefore, for all variables, we looked at whether the populist impact on policy changed after 2008, using 2010 as the cutoff year, since for many European countries, the global financial crisis started to hit home only in 2009.

 Hypothesis IV: The impact of populist parties in power on these economic policies is more pronounced after 2008.